nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## BioMart Ensembl Databases

-Select a mart to access all its BioMart Ensembl databases.
+Step 3: After sellecting a particular mart, it can be used to access all its corresponding BioMart Ensembl databases.

 ```Python
 def database_finder(mart_name, file_name_2):